pangloss/vim-javascript/README.md

 If you'd like to be added as a contributor the price of admission is 1 pull request.
 Please follow the general code style guides (read the code) and in your pull request explain the reason for the proposed change and how it is valuable.
+Development is done on the `beta` branch, so be sure to fork from and send pull requests there.

 ## Bug report